 This course develops foundations for bioethical inquiry in view of the doctrine of creation, the nuptial anthropology proposed by John Paul II, and seminal documents from the recent magisterium of the Church.
-Bioethics I provides theological, historical-cultural, and biological context for reflection on particular issues, drawing also on the contributions of recent thinkers including Robert Spaemann, Hans Jonas, and Stephen Talbott, whose work exposes the dualism and materialism that have shaped modern science and medicine, and points the way to a more adequate vision of the embodied person amid the vicissitudes of birth, illness, and death.
-Specific bioethical issues are treated in Life, Death, and the Human Person.
-(Fundamental Moral Theology: Freedom and Human Action is highly recommended as a background.)
+The course provides theological, historical-cultural, and biological context for reflection on particular issues, drawing also on the contributions of recent thinkers including Robert Spaemann, Hans Jonas, and Stephen Talbott, whose work exposes the dualism and materialism that have shaped modern science and medicine, and points the way to a more adequate vision of the embodied person amid the vicissitudes of birth, illness, and death.
+Specific bioethical issues are treated in JPI 619: Life, Death, and the Human Person.
+(JPI 548: Fundamental Moral Theology: Freedom and Human Actionis highly recommended as a background.)

 Biology, Medicine, and the Contours of Human Life